vdsm/virtual-dsm/readme.md

     This can also be used to resize the existing disk to a larger capacity without any data loss.

-  * ### How do I change the location of the virtual disk?
+  * ### How do I change the storage location?

-    To change the location of the virtual disk, include the following bind mount in your compose file:
+    To change the storage location, include the following bind mount in your compose file:

     ```yaml
     volumes: